 A credit to a contra asset "allowance account" will impact book value of the asset.

-- If the assets have been sold during the accounting period, the adjustment accounts are brought zero and a gain or loss is measured with respect to acquisition costs, bringing the appropriate tax consequences.
+- If the firm sold these assets during the accounting period, accountants bring the adjustment accounts to zero and measure gain or loss referring to acquisition costs, bringing the appropriate tax consequences.

 Investments in Securities: Minority Active Investments